 It’s a reliable resource that explains the birth of modern product management practice.
 As a reader, you can take a very close peek at how this profession is done or should be appropriately done in a properly functioning tech company.

-You get to understand what a product manager at a Big Tech or FAANG company does on a daily basis and in the long run.
-It’s an excellent way for you to learn what is expected of you as a product manager at large tech companies.
+You get to understand what a Product Manager at a Big Tech or FAANG company does on a daily basis.
+In the long run, it’s an excellent way for you to learn what is expected of you as a Product Manager at large tech companies.

-Lackman is not the only one who knows how product management works in FAANG companies.
-After helping 1,000+ first-time and experienced product managers land the product manager job of their dreams, we have compiled a very in-depth roadmap to winning the Product Manager interview at these companies.
+(PS: Lackman is not the only one who knows how product management works in FAANG companies.
+After helping 1,000+ first-time and experienced Product Managers land the Product Manager job of their dreams, we have compiled a very in-depth roadmap to winning the Product Manager interview at these companies.
+If you’d rather stick to a free resource, we’ve got your back.)

-There is also a “startup” section that talks about how product management is done in smaller companies.
-The startups that Lackman covers in her book are now big tech companies that either completed their IPO or in the brink of one.
+There is also a “startup” section in Cracking PM Interview that talks about how product management is done in smaller companies.
+The startups that Lackman covers in her book are now big tech companies that either completed their IPO or are on the brink of one.
 Examples of such companies include Uber, Dropbox, and Airbnb.

 In addition to the startup section, we also found a portion of the interview section out of date, especially regarding the questions featured.
-After seeing many of our members interviewing with a broad spectrum of companies for Product Manager roles, we have observed that a tiny percentage of the companies ask coding questions or estimation questions, which are significant parts of the book.
+We have observed that only a tiny percentage of interviewers ask coding questions or estimation questions.
+Despite this, these question types make up a significant part of the book.

 Knowing that many of our members come from non-technical backgrounds and don’t have the time or the means to learn coding or algorithms, we believe this section to be redundant.

-The current interview theme is more focused on case studies to assess the candidate’s ability to solve relevant challenges that the companies are currently facing.
+Even more than product manager interview questions, a candidate’s success is most dependent on the case study round.
+The current theme is more focused on case studies to assess the candidate’s ability to solve relevant challenges that the companies are currently facing.
+You should skip Cracking the PM Interview if you’re looking for resources around the case study interview round.
+Instead, give this quick guide a watch-through:

-We know that getting a product manager job is complicated (and that’s how we dedicated a whole blog to it!) as there are many things to learn.
+We know that getting a Product Manager job is complicated: there are seemingly endless things to learn.
 In Cracking the PM Interview, Lackman does have many useful tips that prospective PMs could use.
+It’s a great supplementary resource for your interview prep.

-We believe that her explanation of transitioning from engineering to product management has been very informative.
-She does share a clear roadmap of how these two career paths are related and how one can leverage an engineering background to become a successful product manager.
+Her explanation of transitioning from engineering to product management is very informative.
+She shares a clear roadmap of how these two career paths are related and how one can leverage an engineering background to become a successful Product Manager.

 We also love the fact that she addresses the MBA question.
-Many first-time product manager candidates believe that getting an MBA is the only way of transitioning to product management, which we believe otherwise; based upon our data in being able to help first-time and experienced product managers land the product manager job of their dreams.
-In this regard, It was very refreshing to hear a prominent voice confirm our assumptions.
+Many first-time Product Manager candidates believe that getting an MBA is the only way of transitioning to product management, but we believe otherwise.
+Based on the data we’ve collected while helping first-time Product Managers, it’s clear to us that you can succeed without an MBA.
+In this regard, It was very refreshing to hear a prominent voice confirm our perspective.

-Sounds like a lot of work?
-We are always here to help you land your dream Product Manager job in the shortest amount of time without quitting your full-time job!
+Still sound like a lot of work and research?
+We are always here to help you land your dream Product Manager job in the shortest amount of time without quitting your full-time job.
+Schedule a call to get a free career coaching session with our in-house team.
+We’d love to answer any questions you may have about interview resources.